Stage Three: Contemplation

 Linji said to the assembly, "There is a true man with no rank always going out and in through the portals of your face.
 Beginners who have not yet witnessed it, look!
 Look!

 Then a monk came forward and said, "What is the true man of no rank?"

 Linji got down from the seat, grabbed and held him: the monk hesitated.
 Linji pushed him away and said, "The true man of no rank--what a piece of dry crap he is!"

 There are other common contemplation methods used by Chan practioners as well.
-Negation practice, in which we negate our sensory experiences, helps us detach from the sensory world (more can be read about this practice here).
-Visualization practices engage us to imagine/invoke a celestial divine-form (archetypal image) of a primal emotion/instinct such as compassion (represented in Buddhism by Avalokiteśvara).
+Negation practice, in which we negate our attachments to sensory experiences, helps us detach from the sensory world (more can be read about this practice here).
+Visualization practices engage us to imagine/invoke a celestial divine-form (archetypal image) of a primal emotion/instinct such as compassion (often represented in Buddhism by Avalokiteśvara).

-Unlike concentration practices that train the mind to focus intently for extended periods of time, the intent of contemplation is to sever the mind's pre-existing bonds from the sensory realm.
-It does not lead to not experiencing the sensory realm, it only leads to personal detachment from it.
-We can still enjoy a good meal, a walk in the mountains, or a laugh with a friend.
-Detachment allows us to not identify ourselves with sensory experience.
-It allows us to more fully focus our attention on the present moment.
-It brings clarity and harmony of mind and body.
+Unlike concentration practices that condition the mind to focus intently for extended periods of time, contemplation practice severs the mind of its pre-existing bonds formed from engagement with the sensory realm, leading to personal detachment from it.
+Detachment allows us to not identify ourselves with sensory experience and allows us to more fully focus our attention on the present moment.
+It also brings clarity and harmony of mind and body.